 All operating systems support FTP and there are plenty of websites and add-ons which support uploading and downloading from within your browser, such as FireFTP.
 Windows and Mac users can also make use of the free desktop FTP client Cyberduck.

-The only downside to this is that you need to have access to a server.
-Many companies like DriveHQ offer some free storage space (1GB), and prices can compare very favourably with cloud storage providers.
+The only downside to this is that you need to have access to a remote server (like a web hosting service).
+Many companies like DriveHQ offer some free storage space (5GB), and prices can compare very favourably with cloud storage providers.

 True to its name, MediaFire is a trailblazer.
 Register for a free account and you get 10GB of storage.
 Connect your Facebook and Twitter accounts, install the mobile app, and refer friends to earn up to 40GB of bonus space.
 You can upload files either directly from your computer or the web, and generate a link which will allow others to download your files from the MediaFire website.

 Paid subscriptions begin from $3.75 a month (around £3) and include 1TB of storage space, a hefty 20GB limit on file sizes, as well as eliminating annoying Captchas and ads.
 Another handy premium feature is one-time links which make sure that once your recipient downloads your files, they're no longer accessible.